thisismydesign/vibe/README.md

 # vibe

-### AI dev agent setup - make Cursor & Claude more like Devin
+### AI dev agent setup - make Cursor & Claude more autonomous like Devin

 With this setup you can give more autonomy to Cursor and Claude Agents to work end-to-end creating PRs, checking CI, etc.